hammer/docs.targetvalidation.org/tutorials/disease-variants.md

 ## How can you download all the genetic association for a given phenotype or disease through the Open Targets API?

-The easiest way is to use our \[Open Targets Python client\]\([https://github.com/opentargets/opentargets-py/\](https://github.com/opentargets/opentargets-py/%29\).
+The easiest way is to use our [Open Targets Python client](https://github.com/opentargets/opentargets-py/).
 Let me guide you through a simple example that uses the filtering capabilities included in the client.

 First, create a virtual environment: